avine/bem-flex-grid/README.md

 ```html
 <div class="bfg bfg--col bfg--wrap bfg--lines-4">...</div>
 ```

+> Notice that all the columns will have the same width.

 As the grid is responsive, you can change the number of lines at each breakpoint.